• Post a Project

 To meet these goals, Disney Plus will develop a “full suite of ad products” over the next several years.

-In December, though, Disney will release 15-second and 30-second commercial spots, with a maximum of five minutes of interruptions per hour of content, said Rita Ferro, president of ad sales for Disney, in an interview.
+Their first ad iteration had Disney releasing 15-second and 30-second commercial spots, with a maximum of five minutes of interruptions per hour of content, said Rita Ferro, president of ad sales for Disney, in an interview.

 Disney+ expects parents around the world to select the cheaper ad-option, which comes as no surprise since Hulu’s ad-supported option makes up approximately two-thirds of their viewership.